Goodman-lab/AD-transferability/README.md

-# AD-transferability
+# Knowledge_transfer_with_Tanimoto_similarity
-Code for the paper - Quantifying applicability domain transferability using Tanimoto similarity: a toxicological perspective
+Code for the paper - Knowledge transfer between different human targets in predictive toxcicology using Tanimoto similarity and machine learning

 Acknowledgement of the authors is required either when using the code partially or in full.